-- Construction Standards.
-Streets and pathways shall be engineered and constructed in accordance with the design standards in Section 7 of the Medway PEDB Land Subdivision Rules and Regulations.
-In the absence of official standards, streets and pathways shall be constructed according to the standards deemed to be appropriate by the Town Engineer. - 2.
+- 1. Construction Standards.
+Streets shall be engineered and constructed in accordance with the design standards in Section 7 of the Medway PEDB Land Subdivision Rules and Regulations.
+In the event of any conflict between the provisions of this bylaw and the provisions of said Regulations, the provisions of this bylaw shall apply. - 2.
 Design Standards.
-Table 9.7.B.1 below provides design standards for streets and pathways in the Oak Grove Park Districts.
+Table 9.7.B.10 below provides design standards for streets and pathways in the Oak Grove Park Districts. - 3.
+Vehicle Travel Lanes.
+No more than two motor vehicle travel lanes may be combined for any single direction of traffic flow.